Community Projects 2013-2014

 Founded in 1993, Cornerstone Schools provides a challenging academic program to children growing up in our inner-city.
 Literacy for Life provides individualized literacy resources for student instruction.
 Volunteers work with students individually or in small groups to aid with oral language development, writing, listening skills, and proper grammar, which are all integral parts of developing literacy skills.
 Through this program, students’ academic achievement is increased and students will work to obtain the skills needed for later academic and professional success.

 Junior League of Birmingham/United Way of Central Alabama: Imagination Library

 The Junior League of Birmingham and United Way of Central Alabama, in partnership with the Dollywood Foundation, have made the 60-volume Imagination Library available to all children under the age of 5 in Jefferson County.
 Each month, from birth to age 5, every child registered will receive a high-quality, age appropriate book in the mail free of charge.
-The first books were delivered in January, 2007.
-As of December 2010, 344,813 books have been mailed to children in Jefferson County through the Imagination Library program.
+Since its inception in 2007, the Imagination Library program has distributed 507,348 books by mail to the children of Jefferson County.